jeffomatic/jl_signal/README.md

 To connect a class's instance methods to a signal, you must derive the class from `jl::SignalObserver`.
 This guarantees that connections will be broken between signals and connected objects that have gone out of scope.

 As with non-instance functions, instance methods that connect to a signal must have a `void` return type.
-Both `const` and non-`const` instance methods may be connected to the same signal.
+Signals do not discriminate over constness, so both `const` and non-`const` instance methods may be connected to the same signal.

 ```c++
 JL_SIGNAL( int, float, const char* ) oSignal;